Setting up your application

 Client

-Open new terminal
+Open new terminal1

 Navigate to client directory